Our Technology

 A sunset near Wagga Wagga

-As one of the fastest growing and most promising innovations in the solar energy sector, we believe perovskite solar cells are leading the way toward a more sustainable energy future.
+As one of the fastest growing and most promising innovations in the PV energy sector, we believe perovskite PV modules are leading the way toward a more sustainable energy future.
 That's why we are committed to commercialising this cutting-edge technology through advanced roll-to-roll production techniques.
-With this approach, we can 'print' solar cells capable of harnessing energy in a variety of lighting conditions, even where it hasn’t been viable in the past.
+With this approach, we can 'print' perovskite modules capable of harnessing energy in a variety of lighting conditions, even where it hasn’t been viable in the past.

-By focusing on specially tuned ambient solar cells, optimised for low indoor light, we can make a difference by providing a more efficient, sustainable, consumer-friendly solution.
+Specially tuned ambient PV modules, optimized for low indoor light can make a difference by providing the ability to efficiently harvest indoor light.
 This innovation has the potential to eliminate millions of disposable batteries, reducing e-waste and supporting a cleaner, more energy-efficient future.

 A Halocell Ambient Solar Module powering LED's arranged in a Heart shape.